Principles of Research at the University of Melbourne

 All research at the University, including that with external partners, seeks to uphold the University of Melbourne Research Principles.
 These Principles bring together key aspirations, such as the long-term community benefit deriving from research, as well as formal policy commitments, such as endorsement of academic freedom, and oversight of ethical standards and research integrity.

 • Academic freedom is of crucial importance.
-Academics determine their own research path and are supported by opportunities from divisional and institutional strategy.
+Academics determine their own research path and are supported by opportunities from faculty and institutional strategy

-• Research is integrated with the education of all our students, enabling a constant renewal of research activity and fostering a spirit of enquiry among our students.
+• Research is integrated with the education of all our students, fostering a spirit of enquiry and ongoing renewal of research ideas